heavyai/heavyiq/brain_dump.md

 Welcome to HeavyIQ!
 This document is intended to be a quick reference for developers new to the HeavyIQ codebase.
 It is not intended to be a comprehensive guide to the codebase, but rather a quick reference for common tasks, concepts and a couple quirks to keep in mind ('gotchyas').

+If you are an uber-nerd and just need to know a good entrypoint to explore the code (by tracing imports and reading docs as necessary), you can get started with `create_app` in `heavyiq/api/__init__.py`.
+Godspeed!

 ### Notable Modules

 #### **Langchain**